PgR6 with Methods. Final users should use pagoo

 Compute distance between all pairs of genomes.
 The default dist method is

-(Bray-Curtis distance).
-Another used distance method is "jaccard"
+"bray" (Bray-Curtis distance).
+Another used distance method is "jaccard",

 Usage